-Notifying the College of the Need for Family or Medical Leave
+Notifying the College of the Need for Family or Medical Leave Requesting Leave

-Requesting Leave

 In all instances, the College will require an eligible employee to submit a completed Request for Family and Medical Leave Form to Human Resources.
 Forms are available in the College Human Resources office.
 When asking for FMLA leave, an employee must provide sufficient information for the College to determine if the absence may qualify for FMLA protection and the anticipated timing and duration of the leave.
 Sufficient information may include that the employee is unable to perform job functions, a family member is unable to perform daily activities, or the employee or family member requires hospitalization or continuing treatment because of a serious health condition.
 Sufficient information may also include circumstances supporting the need for military family leave.
 The College may then collect other information from the employee to properly determine whether the absence will be treated as FMLA leave.
-If the employee is seeking leave for an FMLA-qualifying reason for which the College has previously provided FMLA-protected leave, the employee must specifically refer to the qualifying reason for leave or the need for FMLA leave that has been previously taken or certified.
-Failure to do so may result in the delay or denial of FMLA-approved leave.
+If the employee is seeking leave for an FMLA-qualifying reason for which the College has previously provided FMLA-protected leave, the employee must specifically refer to the qualifying reason for leave or the need for FMLA-approved leave.